-We are a one-stop, doctor-led occupational health practice offering specialist workplace health and safety services in Bristol, South Wales and remotely.
+We are a one-stop, doctor-led occupational health practice offering specialist workplace health and safety services in Bristol and South Wales.

-As a family-run business, we deliver a direct service with minimal overheads: online booking system, OH appointments in 1-2 days and same-day certificates.
+As a family-run business, we deliver a direct service with minimal overheads: online booking, 1-2 day OH appointments, and urgent evening and weekend medicals.

 Our Bristol and Chepstow clinics offer face-to-face occupational health physician assessments, HSE health surveillance and safety-critical medicals.

-We also offer video and telephone pre-employment screening and occupational health consultations.
+We also offer remote pre-employment screening and occupational health consultations.

 Read more about our services, our experience and compliance.